NicoDupont/BbqDuino/README.md

 Current state : **Prototype finished**

 The goal is to read, store and display the temperature of a barbecue/grill to follow the cooking.
-I hope it would be a very good friend for cooking sessions on my barbecue.
+I hope it will be a very good friend for cooking sessions on my barbecue.

 **To do List for final v1 ! :**